 There are numerous helper functions (e.g.,

 predict()) that you can use to conduct specific calculations after the fitted model is created.

 Finally, as previously mentioned, this framework was first published in 1992.
-Most of the ideas and methods above were developed in that period but have remained remarkably relevant to this day.
+Most of these ideas and methods were developed in that period but have remained remarkably relevant to this day.
 It highlights that the S language and, by extension R, has been designed for data analysis since its inception.

 The R model formula is used by many modeling packages.
 It usually serves multiple purposes:

-The formula defines the columns that are used by the model.
+The formula defines the columns that the model uses.

 The standard R machinery uses the formula to encode the columns into an appropriate format.